Fukaya A_\infty structures associated to Lefschetz fibrations. II: Homological algebra

 By Lemma \ref{th:z-action}, the kernel of the boundary map in \eqref{eq:g-les} is $H^*(\mathit{hom}_{[\scrA,\scrA]}((\scrA^\vee)^{\otimes_{\scrA} i}, \scrA))^{\bZ/(i+1)}$.
 This hints at the existence of a more refined notion, considered in \cite{seidel12b, kontsevich-vlassopoulos13}.
 Let's suppose for simplicity that $\scrA$ is finite-dimensional.
 More importantly, we assume that our coefficient field $\bK$ has characteristic $0$.
 Then, a {\em noncommutative anticanonical divisor} is one with $\scrP$ as in \eqref{eq:p-dual}, and such that the $A_\infty$-structure on $\mu_{\scrB}$ is cyclic with respect to the obvious inner product on $\scrB = \scrA \oplus \scrA^\vee[1-n]$.
 The counterparts $F^i\frakg^{\mathit{cyc}}$ of the spaces $F^i\frakg$ satisfy

 \end{remark}

-Let's assume from now on that the coefficient field $\bK$ has characteristic $0$.
+We keep the assumption that the coefficient field $\bK$ has characteristic $0$.
 The complex \eqref{eq:cc} carries the structure of dg Lie algebra, and since the bracket respects weight gradings, we get the structure of a (bigraded) dg Lie algebra on $\frakg$.
 A noncommutative divisor is given by a solution of the Maurer-Cartan equation \cite{goldman-millson88,manetti04}

-(the trivial solution $\rho = 0$ corresponds to $\scrB^{\mathit{triv}}$).
-One can decompose \eqref{eq:mc-deformation-theory} into a series of equations for the weight components $(\rho^1,\rho^2,\rho^3,\dots)$, which are
+(the trivial solution $\beta = 0$ corresponds to $\scrB^{\mathit{triv}}$).
+One can decompose \eqref{eq:mc-deformation-theory} into a series of equations for the weight components $(\beta^1,\beta^2,\dots)$, which are

 The notion of isomorphism for noncommutative divisors reduces to the usual gauge equivalence for solutions of \eqref{eq:mc-deformation-theory}.
 Standard obstruction theory yields:

 \begin{lemma} Suppose that